 Example 8.3EM Wave Parameters from E0Computing B0, wavelength, and frequency from a given electric-field amplitude.

 Use a three-pass approach: skim, deep read, then practise.
-Total clock time is about 5-6 hours, which is why this chapter is perfect for a single-sitting study day.
+Total time is about 5-6 hours, which makes this chapter ideal for a single study day.

-1. Pass 1 (45 min): Skim all four sections, mark every defined term (displacement current, transverse, energy density) in pencil.
-Do not solve anything yet.
+1. Pass 1 (45 min): Skim all four sections.
+Mark every defined term in pencil without solving anything yet.

-4. Final pass (1 hour): Memorise the seven-band EM spectrum forwards and backwards.
-Write the wavelength range and one use per band on a single flashcard.
+4. Final pass (1 hour): Memorise the seven-band EM spectrum.
+Write wavelength range and one use per band on a single flashcard.

-Quick Tip: Memorise the spectrum mnemonic "Good Xylophones Use Vibrating Infrared Microwave Radios" for the order gamma, X-ray, UV, Visible, IR, Microwave, Radio (increasing wavelength).
+Quick Tip: Use the spectrum mnemonic "Good Xylophones Use Vibrating Infrared Microwave Radios" for gamma, X-ray, UV, Visible, IR, Microwave, Radio (increasing wavelength).

 Single-Day Study Plan for the 16-Page Electromagnetic Waves PDF